 Don’t Know Squat

-A lot of personal trainers might tell you that proper squatting form requires you to keep your knees behind your toes.
+A lot of personal trainers might tell you the proper form for a squat requires you to keep your knees behind your toes.
 However, this is not always the case.
 Telling a client to keep their knees behind their toes during squats is a cue to help them understand the mechanics of moving from the hips.
 It isn’t necessarily the literal truth for everyone.
 As long as your heels stay down, it’s perfectly fine if your knees wind up a bit ahead of your toes.

 The term “dorsi flexion” refers to the movement that occurs at the ankle joint during a squat.
 People with more ankle mobility can keep their heels flat and put their knees in front of their toes at the same time because of dorsi flexion.
 Just be sure to initiate your squat from the hips, keep your heels down and maintain a tall chest.
 If those requirements are met, then you’re good to go.

 How Low Can You Go?

 Another common cue for squatters (no, not the punks living in the abandoned warehouse) is to lower down until you’ve reached 90 degrees of flexion at the knees.
 This is another generalized cue that is true for some, but not ideal for all.

 Advanced Squat Techniques